-It’s the moment of truth — here you’ll find out what you might be doing wrong.
-Alternatively, you can be satisfied knowing that you’re cleaning the right way.
+It’s the moment of truth — here, you’ll find out what you might be doing wrong.
+Or maybe you’re one step ahead and already mopping the right way.

 1. Not Vacuuming Before Mopping

-It may be annoying but it might result in a more effective clean.
+Vacuuming before mopping seems like double the work, but it results in a more effective clean.
 Having loose debris on your floor may lead to scratches as your mop drags it around.
-You might leave dirt behind you too, meaning you’ve got more scrubbing to do later on.
+You might leave dirt behind you, too, meaning you’ve got more scrubbing to do later on.

-The powerful suction of a vacuum is just what you need to capture all of the dirt before mopping.
-It’ll remove grime from under furniture, in corners and around other objects effortlessly.
+The powerful suction of a vacuum captures an effective amount of dust, removes grime, and gets into nooks and crannies.
 If you’ve got hardwood floors, it may be best to use a canister vacuum to avoid unnecessary damage.

 2. Soaking Your Floors

 But the problem is, soaking your floor might leave streaks.
-It may also take ages to dry and become a hazard in a family home.
+It also takes ages to dry and becomes a hazard in a family home.

-While your hardwood floor might say it’s waterproof, using too much water every time could still risk penetrating the seal.
+While your hardwood floor might say it’s waterproof, using too much water every time still risks penetrating the seal.
 The last thing you want is to damage your flooring or dull the finish.

 Damp mopping may be the best way to get rid of marks and dirt.
 You can look out for a mopping bucket with a spin or wringer to make the job easier.